1926 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 History of the 1926 Wheat Penny

-The cent maintained its original composition of 95% copper and 5% tin and zinc, continuing the bronze alloy specifications that had been used since 1909.
+The composition remained unchanged from the series’ launch: 95% copper and 5% tin and zinc, the same bronze alloy that had been used since 1909.

 Also Read: Top 100 Rarest Pennies Worth Money (1787 – Present)